udondan/ansible-silo/docs/index.md

 ### Why do I always have to enter my SSH key passphrase when Silo starts?

-On OS X, forwarding of the SSH authentication socket [currently is not possible](https://github.com/groupon/ansible-silo/issues/2).
+On MacOS, forwarding of the SSH authentication socket [currently is not possible](https://github.com/groupon/ansible-silo/issues/2).
 Therefore Silo cannot use your ssh agent, even though it is forwarded to the container.
 If you have a password protected SSH key, you need to enter it once after the container is started.
 Since Silo is not persistent you have to enter it on every Silo run.

+#### Solution

+Silo has built-in support for [docker-ssh-agent-forward](https://github.com/uber-common/docker-ssh-agent-forward), also known as *pinata*.

+After installation just call `pinata-ssh-forward` once (more specifically, after every reboot) and Ansible Silo will work without aksing for your password.

 ## Troubleshooting